mb-14/openstamp/README.md

 # OpenStamp

-A watermarking method for open-weight Large Language Models.
+Watermarking for open-weight language models.

 ## Background

-Most LLM watermarks bias token sampling at decode time.
-That works when a provider controls inference, but open-weight release breaks the assumption: anyone who downloads the checkpoint can disable generation-time watermarking and still produce fluent text.
+Most LLM watermarks work by tweaking token sampling at generation time.
+That is fine when you control the API, but once you release the weights, anyone can turn the watermark off and still get fluent text.

 <p align="center">
   <img src="assets/watermark_disable.png" alt="Disabling a decode-time watermark by commenting out the logits processor" width="70%"/>
 </p>

-The watermark must therefore live in the weights themselves, and remain detectable after users quantize, fine-tune, or paraphrase model outputs—conditions under which existing open-weight methods often fail.
+So for open models, the watermarking logic has to be baked into the weights.
+It also has to survive common post-release changes: quantization, fine-tuning, and paraphrasing of the output.
+Existing open-weight methods often break under those conditions.

-**OpenStamp** embeds the signal by adding a factorized offset to the unembedding layer, so ordinary sampling from the released checkpoint produces watermarked text.
-Detection compares a length-normalized log-likelihood ratio between that checkpoint and a privately retained base model.
-See [How it works](METHOD.md) for the full method.
+**OpenStamp** adds a small, factorized offset to the unembedding layer.
+Sampling from the released checkpoint then produces watermarked text.
+To detect, we compare a length-normalized log-likelihood ratio between that checkpoint and a privately held copy of the base model.
+Details are in [How it works](METHOD.md).

 <p align="center">
   <img src="assets/watermarking_overview.png" alt="OpenStamp embedding overview" width="100%"/>
 </p>

-On the detectability–utility frontier, OpenStamp reaches near-perfect detection at low false-positive rates while keeping perplexity competitive with prior open-weight baselines:
+OpenStamp sits near the top of the quality–detectability tradeoff: near-perfect detection at low false-positive rates, with perplexity in line with earlier open-weight baselines.

 <p align="center">
   <img src="assets/pareto_ppl_tpr.png" alt="Pareto plot of TPR vs perplexity on Llama-2-7B" width="80%"/>
 </p>

-Robustness still leaves clear headroom.
-After LLM paraphrasing, TPR@1%FPR falls from near 1.0 to about 0.91 on Llama-2-7B and 0.79 on Mistral-7B.
-Post-hoc LoRA fine-tuning erodes the signal further—OpenStamp remains ahead of GaussMark, KGW Distilled, and Unremovable, but detectability declines steadily with training steps:
+It is not perfect under attack.
+After LLM paraphrasing, TPR@1% FPR drops from nearly 1.0 to about 0.91 on Llama-2-7B and 0.79 on Mistral-7B.
+LoRA fine-tuning weakens the signal further.
+OpenStamp still outperforms GaussMark, KGW Distilled, and Unremovable, but detection performance degrades as fine-tuning continues:

 <p align="center">
   <img src="assets/finetuning_llama.png" alt="Finetuning durability on Llama-2-7B" width="45%"/>
   <img src="assets/finetuning_mistral.png" alt="Finetuning durability on Mistral-7B" width="45%"/>
 </p>

-## Setup Environment
+## Setup

 ```bash
 conda create -n openstamp python=3.12 -y